OscarAkaElvis/airgeddon-plugins/README.md

 # airgeddon-plugins
 Plugins for [airgeddon]

 ## airgeddon.
+WPA3 online attack

+> An airgeddon plugin to perform a dictionary online attack over WPA3 wireless networks.

+This plugin is for [airgeddon] tool.
+Using a modified and pre-compiled wpa_supplicant binary, the system is able to distinguish AP responses in order to validate if the attack was successful or not. `airgeddon` is adding a new menu option for this dictionary online attack over WPA3 wireless networks.

+It is based on the [Wacker] script.
+Credits to the authors: [https://github.com/blunderbuss-wctf/wacker](https://github.com/blunderbuss-wctf/wacker)

+## airgeddon.
 All chars accepted on Captive Portal

 > An airgeddon plugin to decrease security to accept any char as part of the password for Evil Twin Captive Portal attack.